What is Frozen Shoulder?

 The focus of treatment during stage 3 is on the return of motion.
 Treatment may include the introduction of more intense stretching techniques to encourage greater movement and flexibility, manual therapy to a higher level to encourage the muscles and tissues to loosen up, and strengthening exercises targeting the shoulder area as well as core muscles.

 In the final stage, the therapist will focus on the return of normal shoulder body mechanics and functional training.
 The focus of treatment includes manual therapy, stretching, and range of motion exercises for the shoulder.
 Exercise has been found to be most effective for those who are in stage 2 or higher.
 Sometimes heat therapy is used to help loosen the shoulder up before treatment.
 As treatment progresses, functional training will be incorporated and a home-exercise program will be designed to help reduce loss of motion as well as promote safe healing.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).